btrettel/plint/README.md

 ## Restriction checking

 Analysis possibly useful to identify restrictions will be performed if the `-r` or `--restriction` flag is enabled.
-This requires that the claims be annotated for antecedent basis and will automatically enable antecedent basis checking.
+This requires that the claims be marked for antecedent basis and will automatically enable antecedent basis checking.
 All combinations of independent claims will be analyzed to identify elements common to the combination and elements unique to each claim being compared.
 Based on the elements common and unique to each claim, plint will identify possible restrictions based on the claims being unrelated/independent, related as combination-subcombination, or related as a distinct product and process pair. plint is not capable of recognizing other forms of restriction at the moment.

 As plint's restriction checking only looks at claim elements, and not relationships between the elements, it is not a complete analysis.